 Most enhancements to type refinement are based on a run-time test specific to the type system, and not all type systems have applicable run-time tests.
-See Section 24.4.3 (page 141) to determine whether run-time tests are applicable to your type system.
+See Section 24.4.3 (page 143) to determine whether run-time tests are applicable to your type system.

 The Checker Framework's type refinement is implemented with a dataflow algorithm which can be customized to enhance the built-in type refinement.
 The next sections detail dataflow customization.
-It would also be helpful to read the Dataflow Manual, which gives a more in-depth description of the Checker Framework's dataflow framework.
+It would also be helpful to read the Dataflow Manual, which gives a more in-depth description of the Checker Framework's dataflow framework, including the control flow graph.